mpopeil/coresresearch/CODE_OF_CONDUCT.md

 ## Scope

 We expect all research group participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.
-It applies to the behavior of all group participants, raning from undergraduate researchers to graduate researchers, to the group PI (Steven DeCaluwe).
+It applies to the behavior of all group participants, ranging from undergraduate researchers to graduate researchers, to the group PI (Steven DeCaluwe).

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

 ## Standards
 ### a.
 Relationship to Colorado School of Mines Policies

 CORES Research group operates within the confines of the Colorado School of Mines (Mines), and is bound by all state and federal laws which apply thereunto.
-For any instance in which the policies outlined herein conflict with Mines policies and regulations, Mines policies will supercede those listed here.
+For any instance in which the policies outlined herein conflict with Mines policies and regulations, Mines policies will supersede those listed here.
 These include, in particular, Mines's [Title IX](https://www.mines.edu/title-ix/) and [Title VII](https://www.mines.edu/equal-opportunity/) policies.

 ### b.
 Mandatory reporting

 Under Colorado State and US Federal laws, Dr. DeCaluwe is a mandatory reporter.
 This means that he is legally required to report any suspected sexual misconduct, including assault/violence, abuse harassment, and/or discrimination, the appropriate authorities in the Title IX office at Mines.

 While he will make any and all efforts to maintain anonymity (i.e. you identify will protected, if at all possible), he cannot therefore promise that any reports will be maintained as confidential.
 As described below in the [reporting options](#reporting-guidelines-and-options), anonymous reporting options are available to those for whome anonymity is a significant priority.

 ## Expected Behavior